Vibrating alert

 A vibrating alert is a feature of communications devices to notify the user of an incoming connection or message.
 It is particularly common on mobile phones and pagers and usually supplements the ring tone.
-Most 21st-century mobile phones are fitted with a vibrating alert, as are smartwatches.
+Most 21st-century mobile phones include a vibrating alert feature, as do smartwatches.

-Vibrating alerts are primarily used when a user cannot hear the ring tone (a noisy environment or through hearing loss) or wants a more discreet notification (such as in a theatre).
-However, when the device is placed on a hard surface, it can often be as loud or louder than a ring tone.
+Vibrating alerts are primarily used when a user cannot hear the ringtone (a noisy environment or through hearing loss) or wants a more discreet notification (such as in a theatre).
+However, when a device is placed on a hard surface, the noise caused by a vibrating alert can often be as loud or louder than a ringtone.

-The vibrations are often produced by a small electric motor connected to an off-center weight.
+The vibrations are produced by an electronic component called a vibration motor (alternatively called a haptic actuator).
+This component typically consists of a small electric motor with an off-center weight fixed to its output shaft.